-The squad reached a new milestone when the coxed four won at Mannheim Regatta.
+The squad achieved a major milestone when the coxed four won at Mannheim Regatta.
 In an unattributed newspaper clip, probably from The Times, the 1948 Olympic gold medallist and rowing correspondent Richard Burnell wrote, “A happy feature yesterday was the breakthrough by the British women, who have so long been struggling against lack of equipment and support.
 The St George’s, Civil Service and Stuart Ladies composite coxed four won handsomely, leading by two lengths at half distance and holding of all challenges.
-I believe that this was the first win ever by a British women’s crew in a foreign regatta [Which it wasn’t really as Stuart Ladies eight had won in 1952 at an international regatta in Amsterdam, a United Universities eight had won at the Bosbaan Regatta in 1963, never mind the multiple wins by the coxed four that toured Australia in 1938 – Ed.] and to underline it they bettered the world championship standard time by some 13 seconds.
+I believe that this was the first win ever by a British women’s crew in a foreign regatta [which it wasn’t really as Stuart Ladies eight had won in 1952 at an international regatta in Amsterdam, a United Universities eight had won at the Bosbaan Regatta in 1963, never mind the multiple wins by the coxed four that toured Australia in 1938 – Ed.] and to underline it they bettered the world championship standard time by some 13 seconds [the four’s time was 3:32].
 The eight too, although finishing third of three in a borrowed boat, were by no means outclassed.”

 Geoffrey Page entitled his piece for The Guardian, “Penny’s girls make history,” writing, “The most encouraging win was probably that of the girls in the coxed fours.
 They made a significant breakthrough into European Rowing by defeating three German fours and although the time was wind-assisted, it was well inside the qualifying time for the world championships.”
 Clare Grove remembers them each being presented with a small rose.